 [stextbox id=”alert” color=”050505″ bcolor=”6cc3f8″ bgcolor=”ffffff” big=”true” image=”null”]School Name: University of Victoria

-Tell us a little about yourselves.
-How did you get involved with Ultimate at Victoria?
+Tell us a little about yourself.
+How did you get involved with Ultimate at UVic?

 How did your team do last year?
 What was the highlight of your season?

-Tell us about your coach and captains.
+Tell us about your captains.
 What do they bring to your team?